mrdunker/RTL_Workshop_VSD/README.md

   In flat synthesis, the entire digital circuit is synthesized as a single monolithic unit, without breaking it down into smaller modules.
 This approach is suitable for smaller designs where the complexity doesn't warrant a hierarchical organization.<br />

-  In this section we are going to sythesize the same design in both Hierarchical and Flat to illustrate the difference in the netlist of both.<br />
+  In this section, we will synthesize the same design in both Hierarchical and Flat to illustrate the difference in the netlist of both.<br />
   <br />
   **Hierarchical illustration**<br />
-  (The Figure below shows the diagram of a design named multiple_module.v:)<br />
+  (The Figure below shows the schematic diagram of a design named multiple_module.v:)<br />
 ![heir1](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/602be1f3-2704-4d82-b754-688b467b89cb)
 <br />
 It is seen that everything is divided into smaller submodules.<br />